-The majority of the well is represented by a 900 meter long coiled copper pipe of inner radius 16mm, while the bottom part of the well is represented by a PVC pipe of inner radius 42.5mm and height 80cm.
-Inside the PVC pipe, a cylinder representing the bottom hole assembly is connected to an electrical motor via two rods and a sawtooth belt .
-The two rods are given different diameters to achieve fluid displacement into the copper pipe as the bottom hole assembly moves.
-The PVC pipe is transparent, allowing visual inspection of the moving bottom hole assembly.
+The lab is a scaled-down version of a real vertical well.
+Table I summarizes the lab parameters, and compares them with the real well.
+The majority of the well is represented by a 900 meter long coiled copper pipe of inner radius 16mm (see Figure 2), while the bottom part of the well is represented by a PVC pipe of inner radius 42.5mm and height 80cm.
+Inside the PVC pipe, a cylinder representing the bottom hole assembly is connected to an electrical motor via two rods and a sawtooth belt (see Figure 3).
+The upper rod represents the drill string, and is dimensioned such that the ratio of the cross sectional areas of the drill string to the well corresponds to that of the real well.
+The lower rod is there to keep the BHA aligned, and is given a different diameter than the upper rod to achieve fluid displacement into the copper pipe as the bottom hole assembly moves.
+The PVC pipe representing the bottom part of the well is transparent, allowing visual inspection of the moving bottom hole assembly.
 The choke is tailor-made for the heave lab, and consists of an electrical motor driving a choke valve.
 Water is used as drilling mud.
-Figure 2 shows a schematic of the lab setup.
+Figure 4 shows a schematic of the lab setup.